seisvelas/S3-Exif-Cleaner/README.md

                         Name of S3 bucket
   -p PREFIX, --prefix PREFIX
-                        (optional) Only wash images starting with this prefix
+                        (optional) Only wash images starting with this prefix -i, --interactive     (optional) Ask user to confirm each object before altering it
 ```

 Let's say you want to wash images in a bucket called `myBusiness`, but only wanted to wash images in the `embarassingPhotos/` prefix.
 In that case, you'd invoke `s3_exif_cleanser` like so: